Arctic fox (Vulpes lagopus)

 |Dens Adventdalen and Sassendalen||%||Norwegian Polar Institute||22||30.3||38||40||12||35||9.95||37||28||24.7||9.85||21||33||25||19||33||19||48||36||39||33||24||55||25|

-All of the dens with cubs in both study areas are observed from ca 25 June to ca 28 July using 2 methods:
+Known breeding dens in both study areas are observed during the period from around 25 June to around 28 August.

 Continuous observation of each den are performed using monocular and telescopes from fixed locations for at least 2 hours or until adult foxes visit the den.
 If no cubs are observed, the den is inspected.
 Fresh prey remains and faeces are then used as indication of the den being used.

 The foxes may move the cubs or divide them cubs between several dens.
 This may result in too many litters being recorded in an area.
 To reduce this error, the monitoring should be carried out as early as possible, but that can also lead to underestimating the number of dens as some litters are born late.

 Litter sizes can also be underestimated because all the cubs from one den are rarely outside the den at the same time.
 To reduce the errors, the personnel try postpone the registration until after the adult foxes have visited the den, if this is practical.
 The use of camera boxes at the dens reduces this underestimation.